 File name Content Operations Read/Partial read Write/Partial write Rename Create Delete INDEX.XML Contains data for management of the material on the disc.
+Yes No No No No ALIAS.XML a) Contains conversion tables for assigning user-defined names to clips and clip lists.
 Yes No No No No DISCMETA.XML Contains metadata to indicate the disc properties.
-Yes Yes a) No No No MEDIAPRO.XML Contains a list of material on the disc, basic properties, related information, and information about access methods.
-Yes No No No No Other files Files other than the above - No - No [- a) Only files which can be written by XDCAM a) Only files which are 2 seconds or longer in length, in a format matching the format (system frequency) and recording format (MPEG HD/DVCAM and number of audio channels) of the recorded sections of the disc, and which can be overwritten by XDCAM.
+Yes Yes b) No No No MEDIAPRO.XML Contains a list of material on the disc, basic properties, related information, and information about access methods.
+Yes No No No No Other files Files other than the above No No a) Only when sub item "NAMING FORM" on the SETUP >OPERATIONAL FUNCTION >FILE NAMING page is set to "free" b) Only files which can be written by XDCAM